MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 Blocks user mouse and keyboard input, so that the flow can perform mouse and keyboard actions without interference from the user

 > [!IMPORTANT]
-> The **Block input** action won't work as expected if you run Power Automate without administrator rights.
-Run Power Automate as administrator to use this action.
+> Before using the **Block input** action, ensure that you have run Power Automate as administrator.
+Running Power Automate as administrator provides the appropriate rights for the action to work as expected.

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|